-Md5sum is a software utility used to check the integrity of an ISO image before the file is used to create a CD.
-Computers running a recent distribution of Linux will most likely already have this utility available on their computer.
-Other computer users need to download a Md5sum utility before being able to check the integrity.
-If you are using Linux or a distro of Linux you can run md4sum and the name of the ISO file as shown below to display the MD5 information.
+Md5sum is a software utility used to check the integrity of an ISO image before the file is used to create a CD (compact disc).
+Computers running Linux have this utility installed on their default system.
+Users of other operating systems may need to download an md5sum utility before being able to check the integrity.

-Once you have gathered the hash you can compare it with the hash information from where you downloaded the .iso file.
-In our example we have an Ubuntu .iso file their MD5 hash information is listed in our UbuntuHashes overview.
-If the MD5 does not match the file is either incomplete, been changed, or is otherwise compromised.
+Once you have gathered the hash, you can compare it with the hash information from where you downloaded the .iso file.
+In our example, we have an Ubuntu .iso file.
+The MD5 hash information is listed in the UbuntuHashes overview.
+If the MD5 does not match the file, it is either incomplete, been changed, or is otherwise compromised.